WICG/datacue/explainer.md

 ## Event synchronization

-The Media Timed Events Task Force has also [identified requirements for synchronization accuracy of event triggering](https://w3c.github.io/me-media-timed-events/#synchronization), which suggest changes to the [time marches on](https://html.spec.whatwg.org/multipage/media.html#time-marches-on) steps in HTML.
+The Media Timed Events Task Force of the Media and Entertainment Interest Group has also [identified requirements for synchronization accuracy of event triggering](https://w3c.github.io/me-media-timed-events/#synchronization), which suggest changes to the [time marches on](https://html.spec.whatwg.org/multipage/media.html#time-marches-on) steps in HTML.
 These will be followed up separately to this `DataCue` proposal.

 ## References

-This explainer is based on content from a [Note](https://w3c.github.io/me-media-timed-events/) written by the W3C Media and Entertainment Interest Group.
+This explainer is based on content from a [Note](https://w3c.github.io/me-media-timed-events/) written by the W3C Media and Entertainment Interest Group, and from a number of associated discussions, including the [TPAC breakout session on video metadata cues](https://github.com/w3c/strategy/issues/113#issuecomment-432971265).

 ## Acknowledgements